Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: INTRODUCTION

 \subsection{Contributions}

-It is worth emphasising that the aforementioned reported contributions generally focus on specific technological trends or aspects associated with FL applications.
-Conversely, in this survey, we offer a comprehensive treatment of the recent advents of FL, which is considered as B5G/6G wireless network paradigms.
+It is worth emphasising that to the best of our knowledge, no prior works presented a comprehensive study of FL potentials and applications for various existing/next-generation wireless networks.
+Besides, most of the aforementioned survey papers generally focus on specific technological trends or aspects associated with FL applications.
+Conversely, in this survey, we provide a systematic review with a featured presentation that leads the reader to a thorough understanding of the FL algorithm and its recent advents, as well as its envisioned implementations in various types of B5G/6G wireless networks.
+Moreover, this article offers numerous future research opportunities derived from the latest trending technologies that have not been covered by any previous surveys to the best of the authors' knowledge.
 The following points demonstrate our main contributions: \begin{itemize} \item We present a concrete conceptual background on the working principles of the FL algorithm.
 Also, we describe its architecture, categories, operation, and optimisation schemes. \item We explore the enabling technologies that create the stepping stones for facilitating the operation of FL. \item We provide an in-depth discussion of the key drivers for deploying FL in state-of-the-art wireless applications, taking into account the associated performance metrics and ongoing research.
-Moreover, we discuss the vision for integrating FL with new potential prospective areas in future wireless networks. \item The survey delves into highlighting the challenges associated with the operation of FL in emerging wireless technologies, and identifies the approaches proposed in order to tackle them.

-\item We offer a look ahead towards unexplored possibilities for reaping the benefits of FL implementations in the context of cutting-edge future research directions. \end{itemize} It is noteworthy that the survey structure is organised and written in a distinct taxonomy to make it easier for the reader to navigate and recognise the contributions made in each area.
-To aid clarity, the most common abbreviations used in this paper are summarised in Table \ref{Abbvs}.
+Moreover, we discuss the vision for integrating FL with new potential prospective areas in future wireless networks. \item The survey delves into highlighting the challenges associated with the operation of FL in emerging wireless technologies, and identifies the approaches proposed to tackle them. \item We offer a look ahead towards unexplored possibilities drawn from modern technology trends to reap the benefits of FL implementations in the context of cutting-edge future research directions. \end{itemize} It is noteworthy that the survey structure is organised and written in a distinct taxonomy to make it easier for the reader to navigate and recognise the contributions made in each area.